Mammography

 • Don’t wear deodorant, lotions, perfume or powder to the exam

 Breast ultrasound is frequently used to evaluate breast abnormalities that have been identified with mammography or during a clinical breast exam.
-Ultrasound is often used to determine if a suspicious area is a lymph node, cyst (non-cancerous, fluid-filled pocked), or solid tissue that may require a biopsy to determine if it is cancerous.
+Ultrasound is often used to determine if a suspicious area is a lymph node, cyst (non-cancerous, fluid-filled pocket), or solid tissue that may require a biopsy to determine if it is cancerous.

 An ultrasound exam typically lasts 20-30 minutes.
 Breast ultrasound uses high-frequency sound waves to image the breast.
 A gel is used to lubricate the area and help with the transmission of sound waves.
 An ultrasound does not use any radiation and is usually pain-free.